WWE Rumors: 5 Ways ‘Fastlane 2017’ Could Change The Course Of ‘Wrestlemania 33’

 — ComicBook NOW! (@ComicBookNOW) March 1, 2017

-Such an outcome makes sense for WWE as well, because if Goldberg wins at Fastlane 2017, then irrespective of who wins at Wrestlemania 33, the Universal Championship will be held by a part-timer which is bad in terms of booking.
+Such an outcome makes sense for WWE as well, because if Goldberg wins at Fastlane, then irrespective of who wins at Wrestlemania 33, the Universal Championship will be held by a part-timer, which is bad in terms of booking.

-Bayley Losses The Championship
+Bayley Loses The Championship

-WWE rumors doing rounds suggest that the company has dropped the plans of giving Bayley her moment at the grandest stage, as reported by Cultured Vultures.
+WWE rumors currently making the rounds suggest that the company has dropped the plans of giving Bayley her moment at the grandest stage, as reported by Cultured Vultures.

-Charlotte, on the other hand, is known for winning at PPVs and WWE would not break her streak at Fastlane 2017.
-Rumors do suggest that her winning streak will end at Wrestlemania 33.
+Charlotte, on the other hand, is known for winning at PPVs, and WWE would not break her streak at Fastlane.
+Rumors suggest that her winning streak will end at WrestleMania 33.

 Bayley will still have a chance to reclaim the title in a Fatal 4-Way scheduled for WrestleMania 33.
 The match will also include Sasha Banks and Nia Jax.

-Sami Zayn vs. Samoa Joe Match Ends In A Draw
+Sami Zayn Vs. Samoa Joe Match Ends In A Draw

 Well, a draw is always far-fetched in wrestling.
-With the Samoa Joe’s current run some WWE rumors suggest that he will win in a big way with a complete beatdown of Sami Zayn.
+With Samoa Joe’s current run, some WWE rumors suggest that he will win in a big way with a complete beatdown of Sami Zayn.

 If that happens, then there is no major feud left for Samoa Joe heading into Wrestlemania 33.
 That goes same for Sami Zayn.
-Only major feuds both have are the ones with each other, and if that is resolved at Fastlane 2017, both would have nothing substantial at the grandest event.
+The only major feuds both have are the ones with each other, and if that is resolved at Fastlane 2017, they would have nothing substantial at the grandest event.

 It is possible that the match would have an inconclusive finish.
 Still, expect a beatdown by Joe indicating that it is not over yet.
-The feud would be developed further until both men face each other again at Wrestlemania 33.
+The feud would be developed further until both men face each other again at WrestleMania 33.

 The Undertaker Makes An Appearance

-WWE rumors have time and again suggested a Roman Reigns vs. The Undertaker match at the Wrestlemania 33.
-Although, there has been no official announcement yet.
+WWE rumors have time and again suggested a Roman Reigns vs. The Undertaker match at WrestleMania 33.
+However, there has been no official announcement as of this writing.

 WWE fans do not want to see Braun Strowman lose at the Fastlane 2017.
 After such a strong build over last few months, his defeat makes no sense.
 It is rumored that The Deadman will make an appearance and help Braun win the match.

-It is not like Strowman needs any help to win on his own, but Undertaker’s appearance can confirm the potential Roman Reigns vs. The Undertaker match at the Wrestlemania 33.
+It is not like Strowman needs any help to win on his own, but Undertaker’s appearance can confirm the potential Roman Reigns vs. The Undertaker match at the WrestleMania 33.

-Considering the fact that the Undertaker is not a regular face at present, his interference gives WWE a chance to create the hype and build-up necessary for his match at Wrestlemania 33.
+Considering the fact that the Undertaker is not a regular face at present, his interference gives WWE a chance to create the hype and build-up necessary for his match at WrestleMania 33.

 What do you think will happen at Fastlane 2017?
 Let us know your views in the comments section below.